 Long-sleeve shirts and comfortable pants are ideal when the bugs are biting even if the sun is shining.
-Look for shirts with bug repellent built in.
+Look for shirts with built-in bug repellent.
 When the insects are really bad and you plan to spend a significant amount of time outside, you will want to be fully covered.

 Loose shirts are better than tight ones.
 Deer flies and mosquitoes will bite through tight fitting clothes that are too thin.
 While you may prefer to show off your figure in the city, it is more comfortable to be a bit modest at the lake.

-Wear good quality hiking boots when exploring the forest around the cottage.
+Wear high-quality hiking boots when exploring the forest around the cottage.
 You don’t want to turn an ankle on a tree root because you didn’t have the proper footwear.